andr3i-f/andr3i-f/README.md

-My name is Andrei, I am somewhat new to being a developer and coding.
-Regardless, I am student majoring in Computer Science with a Bachelors as one of my passions is technology.
+My name is Andrei, and I am currently 19 yrs. old, and a freshman in college for software engineering.
+I'm interested in automation, scripting, problem-solving (which is basically coding), and working with and manipulating data.

+I am fairly decent in Python.

 <!---
 andrei-28/andrei-28 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.